aditya-azad/configs/README.md

+# Configs

-# All my configs
+All my configuration files in one place

 ## Software used

 ### OS

-- windows
+- Windows
-- ubuntu 22.04
+- Ubuntu 22.04

 ### Eye candy / Setup